inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

   that you can edit it offline, and then upload it later when you have internet access again.
 - To save an OSM file, make sure that it is the active layer in the the Layers panel.
-Click “File” on the top menu, and click “Save”.
+Click :menuselection:`File` on the top menu, and click :menuselection:`Save`.
 Choose a location for the file and give it a name.
   You can also save by clicking this button:

 .. image:: /static/training/beginner/osm/image107.*
+   :align: center

 - You can now close JOSM and your data will be saved.
-When you want to open the file again, simply open JOSM, go to the “File” menu, and click “Open...”
+When you want to open the file again, simply open JOSM, go to the :menuselection:`File` menu, and click :menuselection:`Open...`

 **7. Choosing a variety of options and menu by using the keyboard**